Migrant boat capsizes near Spain's Canary Islands, 4 dead - WTMJ

-BARCELONA, Spain (AP) — Spanish authorities say four people have died including a child after a migrant boat believed to be carrying 45 passengers capsized near Spain’s Canary Islands.
+BARCELONA, Spain (AP) — Four people died, one of them a child, when a migrant boat believed to be carrying 45 passengers capsized near Spain’s Canary Islands, Spanish authorities said Friday.

 The boat was approaching Órzola on the island of Lanzarote on Thursday night when it flipped over a few meters (yards) from shore, throwing the passengers into the water.

-Emergency workers and residents rescued 41 people, including 19 women and seven children, with sub-Saharan nationalities and worked overnight to Friday afternoon recovering the bodies of three adults and a boy, Spain’s national police said.
+Emergency workers and residents rescued 41 people, including 19 women and seven children, with sub-Saharan nationalities, and they worked overnight until Friday afternoon recovering the bodies of three adults and a boy, Spain’s national police said.

 Two more boats carrying a total of 110 migrant passengers reached the Canary islands of Fuerteventura and El Hierro on Friday, according to the Canaries’ emergency services.